Tootsie's Orchid Lounge: Wall of Fame

 Alley between the rear entrance of Tootsie's and Ryman Auditorium.

 Plastered throughout the venue are photos and memorabilia of past and present individuals that have influenced country music.
 There are many pictures of country music artists, publicity stills of the greats, the hopefuls, and failures who came to Music City chasing dreams.
 Some of the pictures include the likes of Hank Williams Sr., Patsy Cline, and Willie Nelson.

 Documentary

 Tootsie's Orchid Lounge: Where the Music Began was released as a 60-minute documentary in July 1995 and re-released in 2005.
 Willie Nelson gives insight, with interviews of Jimmy Dean and Jim Reeves, into Tootsie's early days as a favored spot for some of the biggest names in country music, who would stop in to meet their friends, enjoy a drink, and swap a few songs.
 The documentary includes archived footage of Patsy Cline, songwriter Harlan Howard, Roger Miller and performances by Dolly Parton, Aaron Neville, Marijohn Wilkin as well as newer and veteran country artists Trisha Yearwood, Billy Ray Cyrus, Marty Stuart, Tanya Tucker, Ray Price, and Bobby Bare.

+Trivia

+Whitney Rose's 2026 song "Tootsies" is in reference to the bar and particularly its Wall of Fame.